When Your Closet Is at Capacity, It’s Time to Try This Storage Idea

 Step 3: Set Up Shop

 Before you whip out your hangers, make sure you know how much weight your brackets support.
-Most options, like the large loops by Rejuvenation, hold 30 pounds each, so you should be able to fill it up.
+Most options, like the loops by Rejuvenation, hold 30 pounds each, so you should be able to fill it up.
 Getting dressed in the morning just got a whole lot quicker.